abhimanyuZ/bitcoin_streaming/README.md

 ### Installing

+* Clone the repo and navigate into repo's directory
-After cloning the repo, fire up your terminal and enter these commands:
+* Fire up your terminal and enter this command:
 ```
 pip3 install -r requirements.txt
 ```